Oracle Quick Start Guide

 Ingress | CIDR | 0.0.0.0/0 | UDP | All | 1194 |

-Once Oracle deploys your new Access Server instance, you can connect with an SSH client.
-When connecting via SSH, use the username, openvpnas.
+Once your image deploys, you can connect with an SSH client.

-We provide instructions on how to connect to a common use case for Windows OS users with the PuTTY SSH Client: Connect to Access Server via SSH using PuTTY.
+We provide instructions on how to connect with a common use case for Windows OS users with the PuTTY SSH Client: Connect to Access Server via SSH Using PuTTY.

-The OpenVPN Access Server configuration tool runs automatically the first time you sign into the instance.
+The initial Access Server configuration tool runs automatically the first time you sign into the instance.

 For this guide, we assume you choose the default values by pressing ENTER for each choice.